We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Line Information Data Base (LIDB means a transaction-oriented database system that functions as a centralized repository for data storage and retrieval.
 LIDB is accessible through CCS networks.
 LIDB contains records associated with End User line numbers and special billing numbers.

-• accessible format copy means a copy of a work or other subject matter in an alternative manner or form that gives a beneficiary person access to the work or other subject matter, including allowing such person to have access as feasibly and comfortably as a person without any of the disabilities or visual impairment referred to in subsection (2) of this section.
+• accessible format copy means a copy of a work in an alternative manner or form which gives a beneficiary person access to the work, including to permit the person to have access as feasibly and comfortably as a person without visual impairment or other print disability.
+The accessible format copy is used exclusively by beneficiary persons and it must respect the integrity of the original work, taking due consideration of the changes needed to make the work accessible in the alternative format and of the accessibility needs of the beneficiary persons;

 • Fire alarm system means a system designed to detect and annunciate the presence of fire, or by-products of fire.
 Fire alarm system includes smoke detectors.